Suno v5 to Release: Mixing Inside Suno — Best-Practices Playbook - Jack Righteous

 Hard cuts Zero-tail exits Extend leaving section 1–2 bars; ask for “soft transition”

-Vocal buried Competing lead in Chorus Remove/replace the competing lead; keep Chorus minimal
+Vocal buried Competing lead in chorus Remove/replace the competing lead; keep Chorus minimal

 Upload ignored Audio Influence too low Raise Audio Influence; mark “featured”; restate BPM/key